Q: What is New Voices?

 Q: How can I get involved?

 A: There are several ways to get involved.
-Write to your state senator and representative to encourage them to support – and even co-sponsor – the New Voices Act.
-Encourage your local media to do stories about the movement and to editorialize in favor of the bill or simply connect with New Voices on Facebook and Twitter to keep up to date on our efforts.
+Contact your state senator and representative to encourage them to support – and even co-sponsor – the New Voices Act.
+Encourage your local media to do stories about the movement and to editorialize in favor of the bill or simply connect with New Voices on Facebook and Twitter to keep up to date.

 Q: Why is New Voices important?